 If you no one is doing the exact work, then try to find an organization that is doing compatible work and review the options.
 You may be able to merge the new program idea into the organization.
 Or you might be able to have the organization act as a fiscal sponsor for your program (it must fit within the mission of the sponsporing nonprofit and meet other IRS guidelines).
 Often, a fiscal sponsor can serve as an incubator for the program allowing it to (1) be piloted, evaluated and improved and (2) secure a funding base prior to its startup as an independent nonprofit.

-Also see 8 Alternatives to Starting a Nonprofit, an article on About.com
+Also see 8 Alternatives to Starting a Nonprofit, a current, external article on About.com.

 3. Are you addressing an unmet need?